KeigoAlexTanaka/ruby-rails-auth-bcrypt/README.md

 ## USERS

 ### Generate User model
-Create a User model with `name` and `email` attributes as well as the optional string parameters. **Remember:** in Rails, models are singlular and capitalized.
-Controllers and routes are plural and lowercase.
+Create a User model with `username` and `email` attributes as well as the optional string parameters.

 ```
-$ rails g model User name:string email:string
+$ rails g model User username:string email:string

 # run the migration to update the database with this change
 $ rails db:migrate